chooch620/ediagnose-lwc/README.md

 ## eDiagnose

 eDiagnose serves as a symptom checker.
-By leveraging the [Infermedica API](https://developer.infermedica.com/), eDiagnose can provide users with a list of possible conditions based on symptoms selected.
+By leveraging the [Infermedica API](https://developer.infermedica.com/), eDiagnose can help users get the right care when they're sick.

 ## Notes